 Dr Olivia Rossanese is a cancer biologist and drug discovery professional with experience leading and contributing to discovery and target validation programmes within both academia and the pharmaceutical industry.
 She has been involved with the identification of tool molecules, lead compounds, clinical candidates, and two licensed medicines currently in use for the treatment of metastatic melanoma.
-In 2015, she joined The Institute of Cancer Research as Head of Biology and Reader in Molecular Therapeutics in the Division of Cancer Therapeutics and Cancer Research UK Cancer Therapeutics Unit.
+In 2015, she joined The Institute of Cancer Research as Head of Biology in the Cancer Research UK Cancer Therapeutics Unit and as Reader in Molecular Therapeutics in the Division of Cancer Therapeutics.

 Dr Rossanese is trained as a classical cell biologist, obtaining her PhD in molecular genetics and cell biology from the University of Chicago, followed by a postdoctoral fellowship in the Section of Microbial Pathogenesis at Yale University.
 In both instances, she was examining basic cellular and molecular processes employed by mammalian cells to overcome challenges in organelle partitioning or intracellular trafficking.

 Dr Rossanese gained her industrial preclinical drug discovery experience in the Oncology Biology group at GlaxoSmithKline in Philadelphia, US.
 She was a member of the discovery team for dabrafenib and contributed to the due diligence decision regarding in-licensing of the MEK inhibitor trametinib.
 She also led discovery and validation teams against targets involved in cell growth, survival, motility, epithelial-mesenchymal transition and metastasis, and modulators of epigenetic signalling in cancer.